Blog

 Fixing the Soil Health Tech Stack

-This event has concluded.
 Recorded conference session may be accessed on the Farm Foundation YouTube channel.
-The below information is preserved for archival purposes.

-Fixing the Soil Health Tech Stack: Gathering for Action is a two-day virtual conference taking place August 23-24, 2022.
-It is comprised of three interwoven activities: a soil sampling campaign, a soil data hack, and the “Fixing the Soil Health Tech Stack” virtual conference.
+Fixing the Soil Health Tech Stack: Gathering for Action was a two-day virtual conference taking place August 23-24, 2022.
+It was comprised of three interwoven activities: a soil sampling campaign, a soil data hack, and the “Fixing the Soil Health Tech Stack” virtual conference.

 The “Soil Health Tech Stack” is a term coined by Seana Day in an article that outlines the challenges she sees based on, among other things, her work co-authoring the USFRA Transformative Investment report about how technology and finance could scale climate smart, soil-centric agriculture practices as well as on information gathered during the Farm Foundation Regenerative Ranching Data Round Up.
 The “Fixing the Soil Health Tech Stack” activities will build upon those efforts and others.
 As such, the event will leverage pasture/rangeland data but with the goal of extending solutions to all soil-based agriculture production ecosystems.